vincentoleary/My-Resume/cv.md

 \faGlobe\ [vincentoleary.com](http://www.vincentoleary.com)
 \faLinkedinSquare\ [linkedin.com/in/vincentoleary](https://www.linkedin.com/in/vincentoleary/)

+## Personal Statement
+Seeking a position that will allow me to maximize my 10+ years of experience in science communication in order to connect environmental policy and research with the communities and people they affect.

 ## Professional History
 *Jun - Jul 2018* **Truman Scholarship Summer Institute Intern** (Reid Sherman, PhD.)
 U.S. Global Change Research Program, White House Office of Science and Technology Policy, Washington, DC